itsbmoo/geek/README.md

 - uses [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (Revers Polish Notation);

 ### What you can do with *geek*?
-That's what you can do with *geek*:
+That's 'what' you can do with *geek*:
 - basic operations;
 - assign values to variables;
 - user input;